-So, the first step in a healthier diet is to take sugar out of your diet as much as possible.
-Women should have a maximum of 25 grams of added sugars per day and men should have no more than 38 grams of added sugar per day.
+A good start to a healthier diet is to take out added sugars as much as possible.
+Women should have a maximum of 25 grams (about 6 teaspoons) of added sugars per day and men should have no more than 38 grams (about 9 teaspoons) of added sugar per day according to the American Heart Association.
 Added sugars are required to be listed on food labels.
 These are the sugars that “God didn’t put there” so to speak.
-Try to aim for less than the maximum on most days so that if you splurge one day you will still be within the maximum intake on average.
-The American Heart Association advises the above limits on added sugars even though many of the foods they endorse have more than that considering the serving size that people typically eat.
+Try to aim for less than the maximum on most days so that if you splurge occasionally you will still be within the maximum intake on average.

 Food Labels: Why Grams?